IBM/janusgraph-utils/doc/users_guide.md

 # Utility Tools for JanusGraph

-Provide several utility tools that could be used for Janusgraph, including:
+Utility tools that can be used with JanusGraph, including:

 - [JanusGraphSchemaImporter](#janusgraphschemaimporter): a groovy script that imports GraphSON schema document into JanusGraph
-- [Synthetic data generator](#synethic-data-generator): a tools for generating synthetic data in CVS format
+- [Synthetic data generator](#synthetic-data-generator): a tool for generating synthetic data into CSV files
-- [Data importor](#import-csv-file-to-janusgraph): a tool to import data into JanusGraph in CVS format
+- [Data importer](#import-csv-file-to-janusgraph): a tool to import data into JanusGraph from CSV files

 ## Download and Build